The Elements of Value

 Life Changing Product Values: Level 3

-When your product offer life changing value elements it mean that you promise your customers a personal transformation of some kind.
+When your product offers life-changing value elements, it means that you promise your customers a personal transformation of some kind.

-Heirloom: it’s seem as an investment for a future generation
+Heirloom: it seems like an investment for a future generation.

 Social Impact Product Values: Level 4